rcastellotti/gr/from-zero-to-sev.md

 ### AMD Secure Memory Encryption (SME)
 AMD SME is the basic building block for the more sophisticated thing we'll cover later, so it might be beneficial to understand how it works.
+Memory operations are performed via dedicated hardware, an entirely different chip on die
 ![read-write](img/read_write.png)

+TSME-m memory guard on ryzen pro

 ### AMD Secure Encrypyted Virtualization (SEV)
 ### AMD Secure Encrypted Virtualization-Encrypted State (SEV-ES)